Edzard Ernst: More Harm Than Good?

-In a review of More Harm Than Good?
-The Moral Maze of Complementary and Alternative Medicine doctor Harriet Hall calls Ernst the "world's foremost expert on the claims and the evidence (or lack thereof) for Complementary and Alternative Medicine (CAM)."
-In this 2018 book by Springer Publishing, Ernst and co-author and medical ethicist, Kevin Smith take a different approach from Trick or Treatment which is to speak not to the "practitioners and patients" (of CAM) but to ethicists and the scientific community.
-"It was written to inform, not to entertain.
-It is not a easy or 'fun' read, but it is an important one".
-Hall writes that the authors have made the case that CAM "exploits patients, including physical damage, mental distress, financial loss, and harm to third parties".
-The authors have written out the most common excuses that CAM practitioners will make when "confronted with evidence that their CAM modality is not as effective or safe as they claim", then answered the top 10 with rebuttals.
-The argument that CAM helps even as a placebo is addressed in full.
+In 2018, Ernst and co-author Kevin Smith, a medical ethicist, published the book More Harm Than Good?
+The Moral Maze of Complementary and Alternative Medicine.

+In a review of the book for Skeptical Inquirer, Harriet Hall called Ernst the "world's foremost expert on the claims and the evidence (or lack thereof) for Complementary and Alternative Medicine (CAM)."
+Hall said that Ernst and Smith direct their attention to the ethicists and the scientific community for this book with the goal "to inform, not to entertain.
+It is not an easy or 'fun' read, but it's an important one".

+Dougal Jeffries, writing for the British Journal of General Practice, said the book was "replete with both theoretical and real-life examples and is thoroughly referenced, but is a rather turgid read.
+It clearly demonstrates the extraordinary capacity of intelligent beings, including both practitioners and patients, to hold to irrational beliefs in the face of contrary evidence, but the authors show little sympathy for this very human tendency."

 Early retirement from Exeter

 Ernst was accused by Prince Charles' private secretary of having breached a confidentiality agreement regarding the 2005 Smallwood report.
 After being subjected to a "very unpleasant" investigation by the University of Exeter, the university "accepted his innocence but continued, in his view, to treat him as 'persona non grata'.
 All fundraising for his unit ceased, forcing him to use up its core funding and allow its 15 staff to drift away."

 Writing in 2022, after Charles' accession to the throne, Ernst said, "There never was a formal confidentiality agreement with signature etc. But I did feel bound to keep the contents of the Smallwood report confidential.
 The investigation by my University was not just 'very unpleasant', it was also far too long.
 It lasted 13 months!
 I had to take lawyers against my own University!
 In addition, it was unnecessary, not least because a University should simply establish the facts and, if reasonable, defend its professor from outside attacks.
-The facts could have been established over a cup of tea with the Vie Chancellor in less than half an hour.
+The facts could have been established over a cup of tea with the Vice Chancellor in less than half an hour.
 When my department had been destroyed in the process, I retired voluntarily and was subsequently re-employed for half a year to help find a successor.
 In retrospect, I see this move as a smart ploy by the University to keep me sweet and prevent me from going to the press.
 A successor was never hired; one good candidate was found but he was told that he had to find 100% of the funds to do the job.
 Nobody of high repute would have found this acceptable, and thus the only good candidate was not even tempted to accept the position."